About Medieval sabatons

 Fairytale about Ritternputtel or German gothic sabatons, late XV century (1470-1490 years) From German words Ritter («knight”) and Aschenputtel («Cinderella”).
 Asche – «ash” is being changed to “knight” and here we get Ritternputtel.
 Once upon a time, in the end of the XV century, there lived quiet and shy sword bearer Ritternputtel on the northwest of Hanseatic League in the renowned town Bremen.
 He served as the third lower sword bearer, almost a footboy, at the noble old knight.
 He was quiet, polite and hard-working youngling.
 He worked for three – for himself and two lazy and mischievous superior sword bearers.
 He was dressing unmurmuring his seignior in ar...

+The exquisite sabatons inspired by the armor of Charles VI, the renowned French king who reigned from 1368 to 1422.
+These sabatons are a stunning representation of the historical footwear worn during the late 14th and early 15th centuries.
 When a knight has almost assembled his full real medieval armor, which will protect in mounted and dismounted battle, only one small detail for completed protection is left – sabatons.
 These medieval armor boots are forgotten quite often, and it’s a loss.
 As a fighter’s feet may be plainly injured even in the hardest plate body armor.
-That’s it, a famous knight could lose the fight so simply and absurdly, if he forgets to wear sabatons.
-Don’t make such mistake and hurry up to order cross-functional custom steel sabatons in medieval style – comfortable, plain and robust.
-Cold-rolled steel of 1.0 mm, the firmest leather belts, steel rivets and buckles – these shoes are not ...
+That’s it, a famous knight could lose the fight so simply and absurdly, if he forgets to wear sabatons...